 You will be eligible to enroll in Medicare, and will receive your Medicare Benefits card in the mail, approximately a few months before your 65th birthday.
-For most people, before you can enroll in a Medicare Advantage plan, you must sign up for Original Medicare (Parts A and B).
-You can first enroll in a Medicare Advantage plan during your Initial Enrollment Period (IEP), which is a seven month time span that includes the three months before the month you turn 65, your birthday month and the three months after your birthday month.
-If you don’t enroll during your Initial Enrollment Period, you may have to wait to enroll during Medicare Open Enrollment, which is October 15-December 7.
+Individuals under the age of 65 with certain disabilities or End-Stage Renal Disease can also qualify for Medicare.
+Before you can enroll in a Medicare Advantage plan, you must sign up for Original Medicare (Parts A and B).
+You can first enroll in a Medicare Advantage plan during your Initial Enrollment Period (IEP), which is a seven-month time span that includes the three months before the month you turn 65, your birthday month and the three months after your birthday month.
+If you don’t enroll during your Initial Enrollment Period, you may have to wait to enroll during the General Enrollment Period, which is January 1-March 31 of each year unless you qualify for a Special Enrollment Period.
 If you enroll later, your premiums could be higher.

 Medicare Due to Disability

 Just like when you become eligible for Medicare at age 65, when you are eligible with disability, you have an Initial Enrollment Period of 7 months.